 where DV is diffusivity, and D0 diffusion coefficient, EA is diffusion energy barrier and kBT is the thermal energy.
-In FCC metals, the diffusivity at GBs is approximately 10−16 m²/s at a homologous temperature (Tm/T) of around 2, corresponding to 675°C for SS316L.
+In FCC metals, the diffusivity at GBs is approximately 10−16 m²/s at a homologous temperature (Tm/T) of around 2, which is corresponding to 675°C for SS316L.
 In contrast, the bulk diffusivity at the same temperature is approximately 10−25 m²/s [30].
 This nearly nine orders of magnitude higher diffusivity at GBs allows for Ni depletion at the GBs at 675°C, leading to long-range ferritization along the GBs.
-This ferritization at the GBs could render them inert to attack by liquid lead.
-Conversely, since nominally perfect crystals in the bulk do not undergo temperature-induced ferritization, liquid lead preferentially attacks the bulk, resulting in transgranular corrosion.
+This ferritization at the GBs could render them inert to attack by liquid metal due to less Ni content at GBs.
+In contrast, liquid metal preferentially attacks the bulk, resulting in transgranular corrosion.

+(Add)

+4.2 Transgranular attacking

+Transition

-Given that ferritization of the local substrate could be more resistant to lead corrosion, the continuity of this ferritization plays a crucial role in preventing deeper penetration by lead.
+Given that ferritization of the local substrate could be more resistant to lead, the continuity of this ferritization plays a crucial role in preventing deeper penetration by lead.
 As illustrated in Fig. 14(b), the Pb region on the left, marked by the white arrow, is enclosed by a continuous ferritized substrate.
 In contrast, the Pb region on the right is exposed to fresh substrate without ferritization beneath the lead, indicating a discontinuous ferritization around the right Pb region.
 This continuous ferritization between the liquid lead and the fresh substrate could act as a passivation layer, mitigating further lead infiltration into the fresh substrate and reducing the diffusion of Ni outward into the liquid lead.
-This is further supported by a larger-scale view of the sample surface post-exposure to liquid lead, as illustrated in Fig. 14(g).
+This is further supported by a larger-scale view of the sample surface post-exposure to liquid lead, as illustrated in Fig. 14(h).
 The image reveals that there is no significant lead penetration beneath the region covered by continuous ferritization, as marked by the white dashed rectangular outline.
-However, beneath the areas with discontinuous ferritization, deeper lead penetration into the substrate is evident, highlighted by the white dashed square.
+However, beneath the areas with discontinuous ferritization, deeper lead penetration into the substrate is evident, highlighted by the white dashed square in Fig. 14(g).